destinymalone/head-first-java-cliffsnotes-example/chapter-3-primitive-and-references-know-your-variables/README.md

 ## Table of Contents

-Overview
-Declaring a variable (Java cares about type)
+- Declaring a variable (Java cares about type)
-Primitive types ("I'd like a double with extra foam, please") Java keywords
+- Primitive types ("I'd like a double with extra foam, please")
+- Java keywords
-Reference variables (remote control to an object) Object declaration and assignment
+- Reference variables (remote control to an object)
+- Object declaration and assignment
-Objects on the garbage-collectible heap
+- Objects on the garbage-collectible heap
-Arrays (a first look)
+- Arrays (a first look)
-Exercises and puzzles
+- Exercises and puzzles
+- Overview

 ## How do you declare a variable?